Where to stay in the Canary Islands?

 Lanzarote — south coast (Playa Blanca)

-A very convenient base between beaches, walks, excursions and easy access to several must-see spots.
+Playa Blanca is a very convenient base between beaches, walks, excursions, and easy access to several must-see spots.
 It’s just perfect if you want a comfortable beach stay while still exploring the island a bit.
-You’ll feel like you’re in a chic, well-designed cocoon, with wilder, preserved areas just a few minutes away by car.
+You’ll feel like you’re in a chic, well-designed cocoon, with wilder, protected areas just a few minutes away by car.

 Lanzarote — center / east (Arrecife, Costa Teguise, Puerto del Carmen)

-Well-located areas for getting around, with a wide range of accommodation.
+These are well-located areas for getting around, with a wide range of accommodations.
 We’re thinking in particular of Costa Teguise and Puerto del Carmen, which are very convenient for a first stay, with activities and beaches nearby.

 Villages and inland Lanzarote (a quieter vibe)

-If you want a more village-like, more authentic atmosphere and quick access to volcanic landscapes, there are several villages that could interest you.
-On our side, we truly fell in love with El Golfo, a fishing village with a lovely beach and a nice atmosphere.
+If you want a more village-like, authentic atmosphere and quick access to volcanic landscapes, there are several villages that could interest you.
+Personally, we truly fell in love with El Golfo, a fishing village with a lovely beach and a nice atmosphere.
 You feel good there right away.
-In the same authentic spirit, there are also: Tías, Yaiza, Haría, etc. It’s ideal for a peaceful trip, but you need to accept less nightlife in the evening and plan to rent a car.
+In the same authentic spirit, there are also Tías, Yaiza, Haría, etc. It’s ideal for a peaceful trip, but you need to accept less nightlife in the evening and plan to rent a car.

 Where to stay in the Canary Islands depending on your travel style

-Let’s be honest: your accommodation will directly shape the vibe of your trip.
-Some areas are perfect for beaches and relaxation, others for hikes, volcanoes and a slower pace.
+Let’s be honest: your accommodation will directly shape the feel of your trip.
+Some areas are perfect for beaches and relaxation, others for hikes, volcanoes, and a slower pace.

 First time in the Canary Islands